IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/terms.rst

     A pair of matching decision graph and tag space.
 They have to match, since the decision graph's :doc:`set nodes</decision-graphs/set-node>` mention slots and values, which have to exist in the tag space.

   Tag space
-    A multi-dimensional space defined by tags, which are descrete dimensions.
+    A multi-dimensional space defined by tags, which are discrete dimensions.

   Tags Value
     The tags being set by the interview engine.
 An instance of the top-level compound value.
 A point in the tag space of the questionnaire.